Skip to main content

 (Current Price, subject to change)

-IP65 cable with integrated Wi-Fi + Matter controller
+IP44 cable with integrated Wi-Fi + Bluetooth controller (IP65 only on the separate Strings PRO line)

 Twinkly app with 600+ effects and custom animation builder

-The Twinkly Strings earn a 9.1/10 consensus score for effects quality — the only outdoor string lights on the market where every single LED is individually controllable at the pixel level.
-This isn't just "RGBIC per bulb" — Twinkly's app maps each LED's physical position in your installation, then renders animations that flow across the physical string as a coherent display.
+The Twinkly Strings earn a 9.1/10 consensus score for effects quality — among the only string lights on the market where every single LED is individually controllable at the pixel level.
+This isn't just "RGBIC per bulb" — Twinkly's app uses your phone camera to map each LED's physical position in your installation, then renders animations that flow across the physical string as a coherent display.
 The 600+ built-in effects include chase patterns, fireworks, lightning storms, and audio-reactive visualizers that respond to music through your phone's microphone.

 What We Love